christianhaitian/PortMaster/ports.md

 Title_P="Star_Wars_Jedi_Knight_II_-_Jedi_Outcast ."
 Desc="An open source port of Jedi Outcast using OpenJK by the JACoders team.
 Originally developed by Raven Software.
 You need to add your own full game pak files to the ports/JediOutcast/base folder." porter="brooksytech" locat="JediOutcast.zip" genres="fps"

+Title="LBreakoutHD ."
+Desc="LBreakoutHD is a scaleable 16:9 remake of LBreakout2.
+You try to clear levels full of different types of bricks and extras by using your paddle to aim balls at the bricks." porter="Bamboozler" locat="LBreakoutHD.zip" runtype="rtr" genres="other"

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr" genres="platformer"

 Title="Tamatool ."
 Desc="Tamatool is a Tamagotchi P1 emulator.
 Tamatool requires a compatible Tamagotchi P1 ROM called rom.bin in its folder" porter="Bamboozler" locat="Tamatool.zip" genres="simulation"